 Are you interested in garden photography?
 I don't just take photos ...
 I grow photos! and I've some exciting news to share with you.
 A few weeks ago Elspeth Briscoe from My Garden School.com asked me to write a blog post on garden photography.
 Some of you may never have heard of this website before so let me explain a little more.

 My Garden School is the worlds first online garden school where you can learn from the top professional experts; in your own home anywhere in the world.
 Elspeth told me that I'd be in good company.
 Internationally acclaimed garden designers such as Noel Kingsbury and John Brookes write for the website.
 In fact I have some of their books on my bookshelf!

 Andy McIndoe is known to many of you here in the UK as a garden author,designer and broadcaster.
-If you'd watched the BBC coverage of the Chelsea Flower Show this year you would have seen him speaking about the Plant of the Year Hydrangea macrophylla 'Miss Saori' on his stand at Hilliers Nurseries.
-Andy is also the chief blogger over on the My Garden school blog so it's a real privilege to share 'internet real estate' space with him along with Elspeth.
+Did you watch the BBC coverage of the Chelsea Flower Show this year?
+You would have seen him speaking about the Plant of the Year Hydrangea macrophylla 'Miss Saori' on his stand at Hilliers Nurseries.
+Andy is also the chief blogger over on the My Garden school blog.
+So it's a real privilege to share 'internet real estate' space with him along with Elspeth.